chinapedia/wikipedia.abstract.en/Page/Catalonia.md

 Climate

-Climates of Catalonia: The climate of Catalonia is diverse.
+The climate of Catalonia is diverse.
 The populated areas lying by the coast in Tarragona, Barcelona and Girona provinces feature a Hot-summer Mediterranean climate (Köppen _Csa_).
 The inland part (including the Lleida province and the inner part of Barcelona province) show a mostly Mediterranean climate (Köppen _Csa_).
 The Pyrenean peaks have a continental (Köppen _D_) or even Alpine climate (Köppen _ET_) at the highest summits, while the valleys have a maritime or oceanic climate sub-type (Köppen _Cfb_).

 In the Mediterranean area, summers are dry and hot with sea breezes, and the maximum temperature is around .
 Winter is cool or slightly cold depending on the location.
 It snows frequently in the Pyrenees, and it occasionally snows at lower altitudes, even by the coastline.
 Spring and autumn are typically the rainiest seasons, except for the Pyrenean valleys, where summer is typically stormy.